 - Class 3: All other heirs.
 These individuals pay 18% on any value over $10,000.

 Nebraska has no gift tax.
-The federal gift tax has a $15,000 exemption per year for each person to whom you give gifts.
-If you gift one person more than $15,000 in a single year, you must report that gift to the IRS.
-The amount exceeding the exemption counts against your $11.18 million lifetime gift tax exemption.
+The federal gift tax has a $15,000 exemption per year for each person to whom you give gift in 2021, increasing to $16,000 in 2022.
+If you gift one person more than $16,000 in a single year, you must report that gift to the IRS.
+The amount exceeding the exemption counts against your $12.06 million lifetime gift tax exemption.
 It also reduces your federal estate tax exemption.

 Federal Estate Tax

 Though Nebraska has no estate tax, the federal government has one that may apply to Nebraska residents with large enough estates.
-The 2017 tax bill increased the federal exemption for 2018 to $11.18 million.
-The exemption will increase further in 2019 to $11.40 million.
+In 2021, the exemption was $11.70 million The exemption increases to $12.06 million for deaths in 2022.
 This exemption is portable for married couples, meaning when the first spouse dies they can give their exemption to the second spouse to use when they die.
-This means that, with the right legal steps, a married couple can protect up to $22.36 million of their estate.
+This means that, with the right legal steps, a married couple can protect up to $24.12 million of their estate.